-To further clarify the depth and scope of the SCV audit, DNB, in consultation with banks and accounting firms, has drawn up an overview of the minimum control objectives and controls (hereinafter: control framework) to form part of the SCV audit.
-Control objectives and controls were established for all subprocesses within the banks' SCV system.
-Figure 6 shows a general overview of this audit framework Appendix 4 contains a full representation of the framework.
+To further clarify the depth and scope of the SCV audit, DNB, in consultation with banks and accounting firms has drawn up an overview of the minimum control objectives and controls (hereinafter: control framework).
+Control objectives have been determined for all sub-processes within a bank's SCV system.
+The controls described in the control framework provide direction to DNB's expectations regarding the measures required to achieve the control objectives.
+A bank implements controls that are necessary to achieve the control objectives, taking into account the specific organizational structure, processes and systems of the bank.
+Appendix 4 contains a complete representation of the framework